This add-on is operated by SolarWinds Worldwide, LLC

-After successful provisioning, the native log-based metrics described below will automatically begin flowing into your Librato account and into a Librato Spaces dashboard we’ve pre-configured to provide a basic overview of your application and database performance.
+After successful provisioning, the native log-based metrics described below will automatically begin flowing into your Librato account and into a Librato Space we’ve pre-configured to provide a basic overview of your application and database performance.
 It may take 2-3 minutes for data to begin showing up.
 You can go to the Librato interface now to check things out or read on to learn more!

 Native log-based metrics